 The enhanced due diligence measures that have to be applied to PEPs contain four elements.

 The first of these elements cannot be counted because it is the requirement to identify PEPs.
 How do you do this?
 There are many different databases in place that list persons with current or previous political roles or other prominent functions.
 In practice, though, something interesting is going on.
-Because banks want to avoid any regulatory fines, they sometimes over comply with regulatory requirements.
+Because banks want to avoid regulatory fines, they sometimes overcomplicate regulatory requirements.

 For some banks, the PEP status of an individual never expires.
 So, let’s say one of their customers was a member of a country’s parliament 20 years ago.
 Some banks still treat them as PEPs and therefore need to apply enhanced customer due diligence.

-And then there is something else that is quite interesting to note.
+Then there is something else that is quite interesting to note.
 Some countries are extending the regulatory scope of PEPs to their close associates and immediate family members.
-Regarding associates, anyone who has a close business relationship with a PEP is also a PEP.
+Regarding associates, anyone with a close business relationship with a PEP is also a PEP.
 The next consecutive question is, what is a close business relationship?
-This can also differ depending on the prudent regulators’ expectations and also from bank to bank.
-For some, a person has joint beneficial ownership of legal entities or legal arrangements with a PEP.
+It can also differ depending on the prudent regulators’ expectations and from bank to bank.
+For some, a person has joint beneficial ownership of legal entities or arrangements with a PEP.

 Once a PEP is identified, enhanced due diligence measures need to be applied.
 These are the other three elements of what to do with PEPs.
 The actions that need to be taken are obtaining senior management approval for establishing or continuing such business relationships, taking reasonable measures to establish the source of wealth and source of funds, and conducting enhanced ongoing monitoring of the business relationship.